 Field-hunting tip

-Look in alkaline igneous rocks, pegmatites country — that is the host setting where eudidymite typically forms.
+Look in alkaline igneous rocks, pegmatites country, the host setting where eudidymite typically forms.
 If you start seeing epididymite, aegirine, microcline in float, you are in the right ground.
 Field specimens usually show a tabular, pseudo-hexagonal crystals, often in radiating sprays or as coatings habit, so train your eye for that shape before scanning the outcrop.